 Although all three are in good working order, mechanisms in SC No. 1 and No. 2 are past their estimated useful life of approximately 25 years.
 Furthermore, SC No. 2 utilizes the outdated Eimco Ovivo right angle drive.
 When failure occurs, spare parts for or replacement of this type of drive are difficult, if not impossible to obtain.
 A full replacement of the SC No. 2 drive mechanism should be considered in the near-term same as for the Eimco primary clarifier drives.
-All of the coated steel mechanisms be reconditioned in the near-term.
+All of the coated steel mechanisms show deteriorated protective coatings.
+It is recommended that the protective coatings on all mechanisms be reconditioned in the near-term.
 The exposed portions of the SC No.3 mechanisms displayed the most severe coating deterioration, possibly because of substandard coating application when originally commissioned.
 All three SCs were operational and fully submerged during our assessment; therefore, a complete assessment was not performed.
 The overall mechanism condition should be monitored and inspected by the District, particularly when a clarifier is offline, to further evaluate the condition of the mechanism.
 Based on this evaluation, SC No. 3 mechanism may need to be replaced in the near-term.